Graveflo/BDO_Enhancement_Tool/README.md

 get a more objective way to decide how to fail stack and enhance when considering multiple different pieces of gear at different enhancement levels.

-I haven't spent too much time making or testing it.
-There are almost no comments in the code and there are probably spelling errors everywhere, but that is part of the reason I am posting up the code.
-So it isn't necessary to wait on me and you can alter it as you please.
+It still needs more testing and the code  could be commented better, but I am posting the code so it isn't necessary to wait on me and you can alter it as you please.

 <p align="center">
   <img src="Images/Equipment.png">